-Need to stretch your legs and work off that Christmas indulgence?
-Then boot up and head out with six glorious strolls around the counties.
+Need to stretch your legs and work off any indulgence?
+Then boot up and head out with seven glorious winter walks around Hampshire and Isle of Wight

-We’ve hunted down six fabulous spots around Hampshire and the Isle of Wight to take in some fresh air, stave off the cabin fever and enjoy some of the glorious countryside.
-Best foot forward, now.
+We’ve hunted down some fabulous spots around Hampshire and the Isle of Wight to take in some fresh air, stave off the cabin fever and enjoy some of the glorious countryside.
+Best foot forward.

 Forest of Bere, Wickham – Medium effort